Investigators expose global soccer fixing scam

 The matches in question, some of which have already been subject to successful criminal prosecutions, were played between 2008 and 2011, the investigators said.
 About 380 of the suspicious matches were played in Europe, and a further 300 were identified in Africa, Asia, and Latin America.

-Corruption linked to Asian betting syndicates and organized crime has long been seen as a threat to the game, but Monday's announcement underlines the scale of the problem.
+Corruption linked to Asian betting syndicates and organised crime has long been seen as a threat to the game, but Monday's announcement underlines the scale of the problem.

 Ralf Mutschke, Director of Security for world soccer's governing body FIFA, said sports bodies and prosecutors needed to work more closely together.